Tips for Traveling with Pets

 Cross-check that you have all the necessary paperwork for each destination.
 Also, collect knowledge about which countries allow pets and which don’t.

-You’ll most likely need to travel domestically with your pet.
-Many countries have strict quarantine requirements for animals arriving internationally.
-For example, few airlines are not permitted pets as cargo.
-That means they might not be safe for large-sized animals.
+That said, you’ll most likely be traveling domestically with your pet, as many countries have strict quarantine requirements for animals arriving internationally.
+In addition, not all airlines permit pets as cargo.

-Also, in the Bahamas, you’ll need a special certificate.
 Be prepared to pay for your pooch.
-Airlines will charge $30 to $150 (each way) for letting your Fluffy/Fido sit under the seat.
+Airlines may charge $30 to $150 (each way) for letting your Fluffy/Fido sit under the seat.
 It’s always good to double-check the website of the airline so that you get the most up-to-date information before flying!

 Also, note that some airlines will consider your pet a part of your carry-on allowance.
 In most cases, each traveler is allowed one carry-on bag and one personal item such as a purse or a briefcase).